RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 #### Cannot connect to master server

+By default, the server attempts to connect to the server list (master server) and will exit if the connection fails.

 `Registration failed, response code: HTTP 503, body: {"result":false,"message":"Could not connect to your server and verify it's version.
 Please check your Firewall or leave it as it is now to create a local only server.
 Your server is NOT advertised on the master server!`

-This usually means that you didn't forward your port.
-Another cause may be that you specified the wrong IP address.
+ This happens when:

+- You didn't forward the port correctly in your router's settings.
+- You specified the wrong IP address in your server's config.
 If you don't know the correct IP address, then don't specify one.
 The server will search the correct IP address itself.
+- Your firewall is blocking network access to the server.

+If you do not want your server advertised on the server list and would rather have players join through the 'Direct IP' tab , change `mode = inet` to `mode = lan` in your server config.

 #### Address already in use